 The 2006 strategic plan at Duke University, Making a Difference, upholds diversity as a core value of our institution.
 Not only does diversity at our university best prepare our students for a global world, a robust learning environment can occur only when people of different backgrounds, races, ethnic groups and experiences are brought together to exchange ideas.
 Duke recognizes that we need to continue our efforts to enhance diversity in our student and faculty populations, as well as in leadership positions.
 To that end, the Provost has created the Provost's Postdoctoral Program, with competitive postdoctoral research appointments for two years.
 The goal of the program is to increase the diversity of scholars who have potential for becoming tenure track faculty at Duke University or peer institutions, particularly in fields where there are fewer women and/or underrepresented minorities.
 Postdoctoral awardees are expected to devote their full efforts to research, and may teach a maximum of one course per year.

-Appointment and Salary: Individuals will be appointed as Postdoctoral Associates (see Postdoctoral Policy), and should be prepared to start the position between July 1 and August 31, 2014.
+Appointment and Salary: Individuals will be appointed as Postdoctoral Associates (see Duke Postdoctoral Policy and FAQ), and should be prepared to start the position between July 1 and August 31, 2015.
 Salary will be based on the NIH recommended postdoctoral salaries commensurate with the experience of the candidate.
 An additional $5000 will be available to enhance the research experience, such as travel, registration and expenses associated with attending professional meetings or workshops, membership dues for professional societies, and journal subscriptions.